h-akram/HawkSwap/sprint-04/diagrams/UserStories.md

 As a Seller:
 * I want to be able to login on the website.
 So that I have access for seller student.
 * I want to be able to change user credentials on the website.
-So that I can change my password and id in case it is hacked or forgotten .
+So that I can change my password and id in case it is hacked or forgotten.
 * I want to be able to view and change user details on the website e.g., first, and last names and contact details.
 So that I can change my details in case they are changed.
 * I want to be able to view the feedback (karma) from buyers.
 So that I can improve accordingly or change my items.
 * I want to be able to retrieve my login details by pressing the link “Forgot Password?”.
 By receiving an email with a one-time-password (OTP).
 So, I can get a new password in case I forget.